lara-martin/interactive-fiction-class/in_class_activities/openai-playground/room-descriptions.md

 In Class Activity: Using GPT to Write Descriptions for Text Adventure Game Rooms
 =============================================================

 Today in class you will get an introduction to the OpenAI Developer's Playground.
 You can work on this activity by yourself or in pairs.
+You're welcome to use GPT-4o-mini since it is currently free to use.

 ## Developer Playground